Fatemerjn/Federated_Deep_Generative_Model/README.md

 Why This Project Matters

-Federated learning is commonly used for classification and prediction tasks, but training generative models in this setting is less explored.
-These experiments demonstrate how GANs can be adapted to federated settings, opening opportunities for applications such as privacy-preserving image generation in healthcare, finance, and other sensitive domains.
+Federated learning is widely used for classification tasks, but applying it to generative modeling is less common.
+These experiments demonstrate how GANs can be adapted to federated settings, enabling applications such as privacy-preserving image generation in fields like healthcare, finance, and other sensitive domains.

 ⸻